michellab/MDM2-PFEP/02_run_prepared_inputs/README.md

-# Prepared datasets
+# 02_run_prepared_inputs

 ## Installation instructions

 This paper utilized GROMACS `2023` version for running all simulations.
-You can find the source code and installation instructions for this version here [here](https://manual.gromacs.org/documentation/2023/download.html).
+You can find the source code and installation instructions for this version here [here](https://manual.gromacs.org/documentation/2023/download.html), it is not provided as part of the docker image.

 ## Direrectory structure:
 ```
-└── prepared_datasets
+└── 02_run_prepared_inputs
     ├── FF14SB_TIP3P
     │   └── input_structures
     │       ├── am_open